arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Infrastructure Inversion

-The research method proposed by Lisa Park and presented by Francis Hunger 3 is specially developed for researching infrastructures too big to observe as a whole.
+The research method proposed by Bowker and Star as well as Lisa Park and presented by Francis Hunger 3 is specially developed for researching infrastructures too big to observe as a whole.
 Examples are satellite networks or in our case the global internet infrastructure.
 Parks proposes to look at smaller parts of these networks, analyzing a more human scale part and then concluding and projecting on the whole network.

 > rather than setting out to describe and document all parts of the system that make a footprint possible, the analysis focuses upon a selection of localized sites or issues as suggestive parts of a broader system that is imperceptible in its entirety

-#### Reference Projects

-#### Speculative Design

 ### Didactics

 #### Chatbot as Narrator

+Letting a large language modell run locally on ones own tech is approach that ensures complete controll over the used data and goes hand in hand with an open source and "own your own data" approach.
-Within our configuration, the chatbot as a network creature is the omniscient narrator
+Within our configuration, the chatbot as a network creature is the omniscient narrator.
+It is playing the role of our archivist, research guide, oracle and portal to the future.
+- question about what a bot connected to an archive can be
+- having a bot use the researched infrstracutre
+- using generated answers to discover a given fixed content

 ### Tools